 1 tbsp pomegranate molasses

 Preheat a skillet over medium heat and add the avocado oil.
-Let it warm up until it glistens like a fine diamond.
+Let it warm until shimmering.

 Place the confit duck legs skin-side down in the skillet.
 Let them crisp up for 3–4 minutes, then flip and warm the other side for another 2–3 minutes.
 Remove and set aside.

 In the same skillet, add the shallots and garlic.
-Sauté until they're soft and golden, about 3 minutes, while you inhale the heavenly aroma.
+Sauté until soft and golden, about 3 minutes.

 Shred the duck meat using two forks, discarding the bones and reserving the crispy skin for later.
 Add the shredded duck back to the skillet.